Qcraft-UEx/QCRAFT-Scheduler-Shotwise/README.md

-# QCRAFT Scheduler
+# QCRAFT Scheduler-Shotwise
-QCRAFT Scheduler: A tool to optimize the scheduling of quantum tasks in quantum computing environments by combining quantum circuits.
+QCRAFT Scheduler-Shotwise: A tool to optimize the scheduling of quantum tasks in quantum computing environments by combining quantum circuits.

 The scheduler has the following main functions: